ballerina-attic/stream-processing/README.md

 **Example**

 Assuming that the temperature of regulators are updated every minute.
-Following is a Siddhi App that controls the temperature regulators if they are not already `on` for all the rooms with a room temperature greater than 30 degrees.
+Following is a streaming query that controls the temperature regulators if they are not already `on` for all the rooms with a room temperature greater than 30 degrees.

 ```sql